 - Fold the flaps back to their original position, covering the bone grafts.

 These grafts will regenerate, grow into the bone, and fuse the vertebrae together.
 Bone grafts will help keep the spine in the correct position.

 Surgery for scoliosis involves correcting the curve (although not all the way) and fusing the bones in the curve together.

 Bone grafts can be acquired from:

-- Allograft, a bone taken from a cadaver.
-Allografts are usually gotten from a bone bank.
-These type of grafts can sometimes increase the risk for infection.
+- Allograft.
+A bone taken from a cadaver.
+Allografts are usually from a bone bank.
+These types of grafts can sometimes increase the risk for infection.

-- Synthetic grafts which are made from biologically-manufactured human bone protein, may be another option.
+- Synthetic grafts.
+A graft made from biologically-manufactured human bone protein, may be another option.

 The metal instruments are usually left in the body after the bone fuses together.
 In certain circumstances, a rod may need to be removed.